blueburncz/CoreExtension/docs_src/ClassSystem/ClassSystem.md

 # Class system
-CE Core contains a custom class system built upon maps.
+CE contains a custom class system built upon maps.
 It has support for inheritance, final classes (classes which cannot be further inherited), inheritance checks, casting, (superclass) property calls, property getters & setters and destructors.
 This section contains an overview which should help you start using the class system more easily.

 ## Contents
 * [Creating a class](./ClassCreatingAClass.html)